robmoore-i/SkinTracker/README.md

 8. Pretty quickly the processing should complete.
 You'll have to do some compliance stuff related to encryption and US export regulations.
 Generally you are subject to these regulations.
 It's not a problem.
+   - Does your app use encryption? **Yes**
+   - Does your app qualify for exemptions? **No**
+   - Does your app implement proprietary encryption algorithms? **No**
+   - Does your app implement standard encryption algorithms instead of using Apple implementations? **No**

+9. Submit your app for review.
+To do this, click the name of your "External Testing" group.
+At the bottom of the page, you should see a list titled "Builds".
+On the right of that title should be a "+" button.
+Select your recently uploaded and processed build, and then click "Add".

 9. Your build will spend some time waiting for review from Apple.
-After that, you can enable the public link and people can start using and testing the app through TestFlight.
+After that, with the public link enabled, people can start using and testing the app through Apple's TestFlight app.

 ### What's up next